KristofferC/PGFPlotsX.jl/docs/src/man/save.md

 ## REPL

 In the REPL, the figure will be exported to a `pdf` and attempted to be opened in the default `pdf` viewing program.
-If you wish to disable this, run `pgf.enable_interactive(false)`.
+If you wish to disable this, run `PGFPlotsX.enable_interactive(false)`.

 ## Exporting to files